Drug Price Negotiation & Health Equity

 Summer 2023

-CMS has committed that it will update its guidance for the negotiation process for 2026 and data collection requests and seek additional comment.
+CMS committed that it will update its guidance for the negotiation process for 2026 and data collection requests and seek additional comment.

-SEPTEMBER 1, 2023
+September 1, 2023

 View PIPC’s statement here